 Elger Guitars and Harry Rosenbloom

 Rosenbloom found and hired a German master violin maker named Karl Muller.
-Karl and his brother, Georg, led a small team of craftsman who designed and built the Elger Guitars in a workshop in nearby Ardmore, Pennsylvania.
+Karl and his brother, Georg, led a small team of craftsmen who designed and built the Elger Guitars in a workshop in nearby Ardmore, Pennsylvania.
 They continued to hand-build high quality instruments until about 1964.

 By early 1965 Rosenbloom had come to realize that the profit margin on the instruments he was building was not large enough to make their continued manufacture worthwhile.
 He decided to stop production of the hand-made instruments and begin importing guitars.
 He had seen the very good quality of instruments manufactured in Japan.
 With lower labor costs, the Japanese instruments were a fraction of the cost of their American counterparts.
-Not only that: the import process would relieve him of all the tiresome responsibilities of staffing and maintaining a domestic manufacturing business.
-Higher profits – less responsibility – more free time: win-win-win.
+Not only that, but the import process would relieve him of all the tiresome responsibilities of staffing and maintaining a domestic manufacturing business.
+Higher profits – less responsibility – more free time; win-win-win.

 Rosenbloom decided to make Elger Guitars the exclusive North American distributor for the Hoshino Gakki Gen Company, a Japanese instrument manufacturer.
 The business arrangement was that Rosenbloom would hold 50% interest in the USA distribution of their products.
 To avoid the negative connotation of products labeled: ‘Made in Japan’, he adopted the name ‘Ibanez’.
 This was the name of a small Spanish guitar company owned by Hoshino.
 Interestingly, the last ‘Elgers’ (1965 to 1970+/-) are Japanese-made and quite close in design to the Ibanez line of the 1970’s.